anthonylinuxtech/epsHomeAssistant/README.md

 # EPS / Homiris Home Assistant integration

-The EPS integration provides connectivity with alarm systems based on [EPS](https://www.eps.fr/) like [Homiris](https://www.homiris.fr/).
-Some other companies (ex: Homiris) distribute those systems.
+The EPS integration provides connectivity with alarm systems based on [EPS](https://www.eps.fr/) .
+Some other companies (ex: [Homiris](https://www.homiris.fr/)) distribute those systems.

 It allows to get the state of your alarm system.